Skip to content

 Key Features

-Kdeps is loaded with powerful features to streamline AI app development:
+KDeps is loaded with features to streamline full-stack AI apps development:

-🧩 Low-code/no-code capabilities Build operational full-stack AI apps, enabling accessible development for non-technical users and production-ready applications.
+🧩 Low-code/no-code capabilities Build operational full-stack AI apps, enabling accessible development for non-technical users.

 pkl